Scout Investments Inc. Purchases Shares of 321,722 Purple Innovation, Inc. (NASDAQ:PRPL)

 Scout Investments Inc. purchased a new stake in shares of Purple Innovation, Inc. (NASDAQ:PRPL) during the 3rd quarter, according to the company in its most recent filing with the SEC.
 The fund purchased 321,722 shares of the company’s stock, valued at approximately $6,763,000.
 Scout Investments Inc. owned about 0.48% of Purple Innovation as of its most recent filing with the SEC.

 A number of other institutional investors have also recently bought and sold shares of PRPL.
 Dimensional Fund Advisors LP grew its stake in Purple Innovation by 49.8% during the 1st quarter.
 Dimensional Fund Advisors LP now owns 319,889 shares of the company’s stock valued at $10,124,000 after purchasing an additional 106,356 shares during the last quarter.
-Price T Rowe Associates Inc. MD purchased a new stake in Purple Innovation during the 1st quarter valued at about $541,000.
-California State Teachers Retirement System grew its stake in Purple Innovation by 95.2% during the 1st quarter.
-California State Teachers Retirement System now owns 48,944 shares of the company’s stock valued at $1,549,000 after purchasing an additional 23,874 shares during the last quarter.
+Price T Rowe Associates Inc. MD acquired a new position in shares of Purple Innovation in the 1st quarter valued at about $541,000.
+California State Teachers Retirement System lifted its holdings in shares of Purple Innovation by 95.2% in the 1st quarter.
+California State Teachers Retirement System now owns 48,944 shares of the company’s stock valued at $1,549,000 after buying an additional 23,874 shares during the period.
 Cubist Systematic Strategies LLC lifted its holdings in shares of Purple Innovation by 94.9% in the 1st quarter.
 Cubist Systematic Strategies LLC now owns 34,550 shares of the company’s stock valued at $1,094,000 after buying an additional 16,825 shares during the period.
 Finally, Tudor Investment Corp Et Al acquired a new position in shares of Purple Innovation in the 1st quarter valued at about $430,000.

 Several equities analysts have recently issued reports on the company.
-Raymond James cut Purple Innovation from an “outperform” rating to a “market perform” rating in a report on Wednesday, November 10th.
-UBS Group cut Purple Innovation from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $32.00 to $15.00 in a report on Wednesday, November 10th.
-Bank of America cut Purple Innovation from a “buy” rating to an “underperform” rating and decreased their price objective for the company from $36.00 to $16.00 in a report on Monday, November 8th.
 KeyCorp decreased their price objective on Purple Innovation from $33.00 to $25.00 and set an “overweight” rating for the company in a report on Wednesday, November 10th.
-Finally, Truist Securities cut Purple Innovation from a “buy” rating to a “hold” rating and set a $12.00 price objective for the company. in a report on Wednesday, November 10th.
+B. Riley cut Purple Innovation from a “buy” rating to a “neutral” rating and decreased their price objective for the company from $30.00 to $14.00 in a report on Wednesday, November 10th.
+Wedbush cut Purple Innovation from a “buy” rating to a “sell” rating and decreased their price objective for the company from $37.00 to $20.00 in a report on Wednesday, November 10th.
+Bank of America cut Purple Innovation from a “buy” rating to an “underperform” rating and reduced their price target for the stock from $36.00 to $16.00 in a report on Monday, November 8th.
+Finally, Truist Securities cut Purple Innovation from a “buy” rating to a “hold” rating and set a $12.00 price target for the company. in a report on Wednesday, November 10th.
 Three investment analysts have rated the stock with a sell rating, six have issued a hold rating and four have assigned a buy rating to the company.
 According to MarketBeat.com, Purple Innovation presently has an average rating of “Hold” and an average price target of $22.50.

 Purple Innovation (NASDAQ:PRPL) last announced its earnings results on Tuesday, November 9th.
 The company reported ($0.07) EPS for the quarter, missing analysts’ consensus estimates of $0.17 by ($0.24).
 Purple Innovation had a net margin of 3.30% and a return on equity of 11.40%.
 During the same period last year, the firm posted $0.27 EPS.
 As a group, research analysts anticipate that Purple Innovation, Inc. will post 0.11 EPS for the current fiscal year.